inventory69/HazeBot/README.md

-# HazeWorldBot 🌿
+# HazeBot 🌿

 A Discord bot designed for The Chillventory server ("Haze" on Discord).
-Built with Python and discord.py, HazeWorldBot enhances moderation, onboarding, changelogs, and community engagement with a modular, inventory-themed experience.
+Built with Python and discord.py, HazeBot enhances moderation, onboarding, changelogs, and community engagement with a modular, inventory-themed experience.

 **Note:** This is a personal project.
 Feel free to fork and adapt it for your own server!